 “What’s better than preparing your child for what they need to know in this world?
 We can help pave their futures from an early age.
 No matter what they want to be when they grow up, we have an opportunity to help them develop character, trust, values and — most of all — we teach them how to build and not destroy,” shared Teresa Garcia.

-Ms. Garcia was a special guest at Wednesday’s first-ever Providers Advancing School Outcomes (PASO) graduation at Johnson Rec Center in Globeville Elyria-Swansea.
-PASO is a Family, Friend and Neighbor (FFN) training that helps local women become proficient in childcare and Early Childhood Education (ECE).
+Ms. Garcia was a special guest at the first-ever Colorado Statewide Parent Coalition’s Providers Advancing School Outcomes (PASO) Family, Friend, and Neighbor training graduation at Johnson Rec Center in Globeville Elyria-Swansea.
+Eleven women completed this Family, Friend and Neighbor (FFN) training which will help them become childcare providers in their Globeville and Elyria-Swansea neighborhood.

 “Many people made this happen.
 We couldn’t have done this without the help of Mile High United Way and PNC Bank,” said Lorena Garcia, Executive Director of the Colorado Statewide Parent Coalition (CSPC).

 “It’s time for us to go out and put into practice what we’ve learned.
 We need to keep moving forward.
-It’s all going to be worth it,” said Yamili Delgadillo Casillas, one of eleven FFN graduates.
+It’s all going to be worth it,” said Yamili Delgadillo Casillas, one of the graduates.

 Before the women donned their gowns and threw their caps in the air to celebrate the momentous occasion, they put on a skit they designed and produced for their family and friends in the audience.

 They wanted to demonstrate everything they had learned from the training.
 Each woman dressed up and had a specific part.
 The skit was set in a classroom where two young girls were having a disagreement.
 It went like this: